Horticulture takes center stage in New York City

 NethWork’s board consists of Joep Hendricks (World Horti Center), Peter Maes (Koppert Biological Systems), Rob Baan (Koppert Cress) and Stephan Petermann (MANN); the practical organisation regarding the exposition is in hands of Renee Snijders, Ed Smit en Peter van der Sar.

 NethWork wants to create impact.
 Therefore, In addition to the contribution to the exposition, other activities are being developed as well.
-During the final week of the exposition, from 10-14 August, renowned visionaries from the horticultural sector and beyond will meet and discuss how to involve and inform the world about sustainable, efficient and healthy global food production.
+Starting on May 6, a series of online sessions, named Eat This! will put the spotlight on renowned visionaries from the horticultural sector and beyond.
+They will meet and discuss how to involve and inform the world about sustainable, efficient and healthy global food production and what the future of food looks like.
+Rem Koolhaas will be the first guest on May 6, you can sign up for this session here: https://bit.ly/EatThisRemKoolhaas

 NethWork also wants to create awareness about how healthy food can be produced and the important role the horticultural sector can ply in sending out the message that sustainable, healthy food is available to all, thanks to innovative technologies.
 To this end and as a first step, NethWork created the video below: Eat This!